UBC-R-Study-group/studyGroup/README.md

 Welcome to the Vancouver R Study Group!
 We are a group of **R/Python/Julia/(insert your favourite language)** enthusiasts who love data.
 We are an inclusive group and welcome everyone.
 Check out our [event listings on our website](http://ubc-r-study-group.github.io.github.io/studyGroup/), or join the conversation on our [message board](https://github.com/ubc-r-study-group/studyGroup/issues).

-### Wait What's a 'Mozilla Study Group'?

-Mozilla Study Groups are fun, informal meetups of your friends and colleagues from around your local institution or town to share skills, stories and ideas on using code for research.
-The goal is to create a friendly, no-pressure environment where people can share their work, ask for help on a coding problem, and learn and work together with their peers.

 ## For Participants

 Welcome to our Mozilla Study Group!
 A few things to do & know now that you're here: